.png)

 A Sustainable Culinary Space

 Whether we’ve received 1 ton of tomatoes, 300 kilos of pomegranates, or green garlic stalks - our kitchen is always experimenting to cook up whatever the market brings to us.
-With a dynamic plant-based menu that mirrors the ever-changing market, we create on-the-fly, adapting to the daily variations in market finds.
+With a dynamic, plant-based menu that mirrors the ever-changing market, we turn rescued ingredients into unique and delicious meals, showcasing the creativity born from minimizing waste.